Josiah Forshall: Life

 Forshall was born at Witney, Oxfordshire on 29 March 1795, the eldest son of Samuel Forshall.
 He received education at the grammar schools of Exeter and Chester, and in 1814 entered Exeter College, Oxford.
 He graduated B.A. in 1818, taking a first class in mathematics and a second in literae humaniores.
 He became M.A. in 1821, and was elected fellow and tutor of his college.

 Forshall was appointed an assistant librarian in the manuscript department of the British Museum in 1824, and became keeper of that department in 1827.
 In 1828 he was elected a Fellow of the Royal Society.

 In 1828 Forshall was appointed secretary to the Museum, and in 1837 resigned his keepership in order to devote himself exclusively to his secretarial duties.
 He was examined before the select committee appointed to inquire into the Museum in 1835–6, and made revelations on the subject of patronage.
 As secretary he had much influence with the trustees.
 He was opposed to any attempts to make the Museum more accessible.

 About 1850 Forshall retired from the museum on account of ill-health.
 After his resignation he lived in retirement, spending much of his time, until his death, at the Foundling Hospital, of which he had been appointed chaplain in 1829.

-He died at his house in Woburn Place, London, on 18 December 1863, after undergoing a surgical operation.
+Family

+On 17 July 1826 the Rev. Josiah Forshall, M.A.
+Fellow of Exeter College, Oxford married Francis Smith, the only daughter of Richard Smith of Harborne Heath near Birmingham, at Edgbaston, Warwickshire.

+On the 1841 and 1851 census, the family were living at the British Museum.